rwth-acis/ar-tutor/README.md

 ### Creating an iOS build

-A ready-made build is included on the `release` branch of the project.
+A ready-made build is included as a release in the repository.
 Unless you would like to create your own build, you can skip this part of the instruction.

 1. If you installed the [Remote Plugin](https://assetstore.unity.com/packages/tools/utilities/ar-foundation-remote-2-0-201106), set it up according to the instructions provided by its developer.
 1. In the project settings, select ARKit and ARCode as plug-in providers for iOS and Android respectively under XR Plug-in Management.